MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. Under **Customize**, select **Page layouts**.
 The attributes you chose to collect appear.

+1. Edit the label for any attribute by selecting the value in the **Label** column and modifying the text.

 1. Configure checkboxes or radio buttons:

    - **Single-select checkbox**: A Boolean attribute type renders as a single-select checkbox on the sign-up page.
 To configure the text that displays next to the checkbox, select and edit the value in the **Label** column.
 Use Markdown language to add hyperlinks.
 For details, see [To configure a single-select checkbox (CheckboxSingleSelect)](#to-configure-a-single-select-checkbox-checkboxsingleselect)
    - **Multiselect checkboxes**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column.
 In the editor pane, choose the appropriate user input type and enter the values.
 For details, see [To configure multiple checkboxes (CheckboxMultiSelect)](#to-configure-multiple-checkboxes-checkboxmultiselect).
    - **Radio buttons**: Find the **String** data type attribute you want to configure, and select the value in the **User Input Type** column.
 In the editor pane, choose the appropriate user input type and enter the values.
 For details, see [To configure radio buttons (RadioSingleSelect)](#to-configure-radio-buttons-radiosingleselect)

-1. Configure how the attributes appear on the sign-up page:

-   - Select the value under the **Label** column to edit any attribute's label.
-   - Select the checkbox in the **Required** column to require a user's input during sign-up.
-   - Select an attribute, and then select **Move up**, **Move down**, **Move to the top**, or **Move to the bottom** to change the order of display.
+1. Change the order of display by selecting an attribute and choosing **Move up**, **Move down**, **Move to the top**, or **Move to the bottom**.

+1. Make an attribute required by selecting the checkbox in the **Required** column.
+All attributes can be marked as required.
+For a multiselect checkbox, "Required" means that a minimum of one checkbox in the attribute is required to be selected.

 1. When all your changes are complete, select **Save**.

 ### To configure a single-select checkbox (CheckboxSingleSelect)

 An attribute with a Boolean data type has a user input type of CheckboxSingleSelect.
-You can edit the **Label** value to change the text that appears next to the checkbox.
-You can also use Markdown language to add hyperlinks.
+You can modify the text that displays next to the checkbox and include hyperlinks.

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a series of checkboxes.